⚡ Quick Answer

 - More drying over time

-- Less forgiving if you’re sensitive or removing makeup daily
+- Less forgiving with daily use

-Clear mascara sits on the opposite end of that spectrum:
+Clear mascara sits on the opposite side:

 - Lighter feel